GoogleCloudPlatform/ai-on-gke/applications/rag/README.md

 1. Verify Kuberay is setup: run `kubectl get pods -n ${NAMESPACE:?}`.
 There should be a Ray head (and Ray worker pod on GKE Standard only) in `Running` state (prefixed by `ray-cluster-kuberay-head-` and `ray-cluster-kuberay-worker-workergroup-`).

-2. Verify Jupyterhub service is setup:
+2. Verify JupyterHub service is setup:
     * Fetch the service IP/Domain:
       * IAP disabled: `kubectl get services proxy-public -n $NAMESPACE --output jsonpath='{.spec.clusterIP}'` is not empty.
       * IAP enabled: Read terraform output: `terraform output jupyterhub_uri`: